 Stawamus Chief - Squamish, BC.

-Squamish has a natural that is hard to miss.
+Located in Vancouver, Coast & Mountains‘ Sea to Sky Country, Squamish has a lot to offer.
 From the mountains and lakes, to the impressive wildlife, this region has it all.
-The area houses many incredible natural landmarks that are a sight to behold all-year-round.
-In addition to being prime a rock-climbing destination, the Stawamus Chief, which towers 600 m (~2,000 ft) above Squamish, offers hikes with breath-taking views.
+The area houses many incredible natural landmarks that are a sight to behold all year-round.
+In addition to being a prime rock-climbing destination, the Stawamus Chief, which towers 600 m (~2,000 ft) above Squamish, offers hikes with breathtaking views.
 It is the 2nd tallest freestanding granite monolith in the world.
-The Shannon Falls, which drops from 335 m (1,105 ft) above its base, makes a very impressive sight rising above the Howe Sound.
-As the 3rd tallest falls in BC, it’s incredibly easy access, and well-kept trails, makes Shannon Falls one of the most popular picnicking, and hiking spots in the area.
-The Porteau Cove is a provincial marine park with man-made reefs, a cliff dive, and three sunken ships plus other wrecks, ideal for divers of all levels.
+Shannon Falls, which drops from 335 m (1,105 ft) above its base, makes a very impressive sight rising above Howe Sound.
+As the 3rd tallest falls in BC, it’s incredibly easy to access, and with well-kept trails it makes Shannon Falls one of the most popular picnicking, and hiking spots in the area.
+Nearby Porteau Cove is a provincial marine park with man-made reefs, a cliff dive, and three sunken ships plus other wrecks, ideal for divers of all levels.

-The area’s many provincial parks also offer numerous outdoor activities for hikers, boaters, and wind-surfers.
-In the summer, when the sun shines, the thermal winds allow surfers to reach speeds exceeding 65 km (37 mi) an hour.
-Wildlife lovers should know that this region also houses the greatest concentration of wintering bald-eagles.
+The area’s many provincial parks also offer numerous outdoor activities for hikers, boaters, and windsurfers.
+In the summer, the thermal winds allow surfers to reach speeds exceeding 65 km (37 mi) an hour.
+Wildlife lovers should know that this region also houses the greatest concentration of over-wintering bald eagles.
 Between November and March, thousands of these birds call the area home.

 The community of Brackendale is just 8.5 km (5.3 mi) north along highway 99.
 It is still within the district of Squamish, and well worth the trip.

-Squamish is located 64 km (40 mi) north of Vancouver via Trans Canada Highway 1 and Highway 99 – the scenic Sea to Sky Highway – and 67 km (37 mi) south of Whistler.
-A frequent daily direct shuttle bus service is available from Vancouver Airport (YVR) and Downtown Vancouver via Pacific Coach Lines.
+Squamish is located 64 km (40 mi) north of Vancouver via Trans Canada Hwy 1 and Hwy 99 – the scenic Sea to Sky Highway – and 67 km (37 mi) south of Whistler.
+A frequent daily direct shuttle bus service is available from Vancouver Airport (YVR) and Downtown Vancouver via Perimeter Coach Lines.
 A daily return service is also available.

 Some 5,000 years ago, descendants of the people who made their epic journey from Asia across a frozen Bering Strait and down the Alaskan Panhandle to Howe Sound, still live in the area today.
 The Sko-mish or Squamish people hunted, trapped, fished and raised their families here.